annjose/myblog/content/post/chatgpt-intro.md

 Like many of you, I have been reading about ChatGPT in various forums and from industry experts.
 This blog post is a brief summary of my understanding of ChatGPT - what is it, how it works, its power and pitfalls, and its future potential in my perspective.

+And finally, to have some fun, I wrote this article in three ways - using the conventional method of writing it by myself (this post), asking ChatGPT to write it using my outline and then asking it to improvise my conventional version.
+Curious to know how it was and see the results?
+Head over to the meta post - [ChatGPT Intro in 3 ways](/post/chatgpt-intro-3-ways/)

 ### What is ChatGPT?
 ChatGPT is an AI powered **chat**bot that is capable of having human-like conversations on a wide range of topics using natural launguage processing.
 This model can answer your questions, write code, summarize text and explain concepts in a simple way.
 ChatGPT was developed by [OpenAI](https://openai.com/), the creators of [DallE-2](https://openai.com/dall-e-2/), the popular AI text-to-image generator and [Whisper](https://openai.com/blog/whisper/), the powerful speech recognition system.